No momento, esta página não está disponível em português

 To verify that a request was processed idempotently, check the idempotency-key HTTP header returned in the response.

-Make sure you code for case-insensitive HTTP headers.
+Make sure that you code for case-insensitive HTTP headers.

 Here is an example of how to include the idempotency-key in a /payments request: